gyselph/eagle-eye/6-ProvDetector/README.md

 You can also find sample CSV files under the [behavior events folder](./behavior_events/).

-## Hyper-parameters
+## Hyperparameters

-The `main.py` file contains several critical hyper-parameters.
-Ideally, you perform your own hyper-parameter tuning on validation data.
+The `main.py` file contains several critical hyperparameters.
+Ideally, you perform your own hyperparameter tuning on validation data.
-You can find all hyper-parameters for the DARPA 5D and REE-2023 dataset in the EagleEye paper, Appendix D.
+You can find all hyperparameters for the DARPA 5D and REE-2023 dataset in the EagleEye paper, Appendix D.

 Below you will find an explanation of the settings:

 - `TRAIN_DATA`: The CSV data used for training ProvDetector.
 The folder should contain a `malicious` and a `benign` subfolder.
 - `TEST_DATA`: The CSV test data.
 Again, the folder should contain a `malicious` and a `benign` subfolder.

-Below you will find an explanation of the hyper-parameters:
+Below you will find an explanation of the hyperparameters:
 - `NUM_RARE_PATHS_PER_GRAPH_TRAIN`: Maximum number of rare paths per graph, for the training dataset.
 - `NUM_RARE_PATHS_PER_GRAPH_TEST`: Same as `NUM_RARE_PATHS_PER_GRAPH_TRAIN`, but for the test data set.
 - `SUBPATH_LENGTH_LIMIT`: On rare occasions, paths can be very long.
 If this happens, we break them up into chunks of this maximal length.